This is a 100% true, but not exhaustive, history of my life. Enjoy.

 2001: I begin my first proper novel, ‘Marz Chocolate Planet’, about a planet made of chocolate which is melting and threatening to destroy Earth.
 Sadly, the manuscript has been lost to Windows ’97.
 Wrote my first script, ‘Goldilocks and the Magic Hair Shampoo’, which was performed to my year 4 class at the end of the year.
 The entire cast walked out the day before so I cobbled together an ersatz cast, but the original cast returned on the day of the production so I sacked the ersatz cast.
 I was a ruthless youngster.
 Also set up my own short story competition for the rest of the Junior years and apparently implemented a very harsh marking system out of 20, taking marks off for bad handwriting.

 2004: Try to jump out of one-and-a-half floor window in my misery at being lightly tormented by classmates.
-In 2010, this incident will be mentioned by six different people in their yearbook entries as their ‘funniest moment’, and by one as their most embarrassing moment.
+In 2010, this incident will be mentioned by six different people in their yearbook entries as their ‘funniest moment’, and by one as their most embarrassing moment (by me, obv).
 Decide I want to be a journalist.
 Fall off a moving train at Tonbridge station and am told off by train guard for jumping off the train.
 Cynic.
 Attend first gig, Busted and McFly in Broadstairs.
 Make actual friends.
 Become obsessed with Green Day.

 2005: Busted split up.
 My life ends.
-Am stalked by younger boy who threatens to jump off a roof when I reject him, harasses me by phone and threatens to kill me and then himself because I won’t date him.
+Am briefly stalked by a younger boy who threatens to jump off a roof when I reject him, harasses me by phone and threatens to kill me and then himself because I won’t date him.
 This is nipped in the bud by my dad saying he’ll go to the police if boy doesn’t cease and desist.
 He does.

 2006: Begin liking Blur.
 On penultimate day of the year, go with brother and father to watch this Tonbridge Angels football team they’d been banging on about.
 Standing in the pouring rain at the Longmead Stadium, watching a dismal 2-0 loss and down to 10 men, the game is abandoned after 70 minutes when the ball is floating instead of rolling across the pitch.
 Father assumes I hated experience.
 The crowd banter/foul language actually made me a die-hard fan from the outset.

-2012: Have work experience at NME in June, followed by seeing my two favouritest bands in the world live over the summer (Suede at the VERY near-to-my-house Hop Farm Festival World, Blur at the Olympic Closing Ceremony Concert).
+2012: Have work experience at NME in June, followed by seeing my two favouritest bands in the world live over the summer (Suede at the VERY near-to-my-house Hop Farm Festival, Blur at the Olympic Closing Ceremony Concert).
 Uni gets intense.
 Become far more tragically embroiled in the murky Countdown underworld, but regret nothing.
 World doesn’t end 21st December.